Adyen-for-platform icon

 To provide the split instructions in your payment request, you must:

-1. Gather and prepare the data you need to send in the request
+1. Gather the split instructions you need to send in the request.

-The examples on this page are based on a split payment request for EUR 620.00, split three ways:
+The examples on this page are based on a split payment request for USD 80.00, split three ways:

-• EUR 600.00 is booked to your user's balance account as payment for the goods or services.
+• USD 75.00 is booked to your user's balance account as payment for the goods or services.

-• EUR 20.00 is booked to your liable balance account as your platform's commission.
+• USD 5.00 is booked to your liable balance account as your platform's commission.

 • All transaction fees are booked to your user's balance account.

-split.api Version of the Split API: 1. split.api=1
+split.api Required The version of the Split API: 1.

-split.totalAmount The full transaction mount, in minor units.
+split.totalAmount Required The transaction mount in minor units.

 Must be equal to the sum of the split amounts.

-split.nrOfItems The number of splits you want to create.
+split.nrOfItems Required The number of splits you want to create.

 Must match the sum of split items in the request.

-split.item[ITEM_NUMBER].type Defines the part of the payment you want to book to the specified split.item[ITEM_NUMBER].account.
+split.item[ITEM_NUMBER].type Required Defines the part of the payment you want to book to the specified split.item[ITEM_NUMBER].account.

 Possible values:

-• We recommend that you also include at least one transaction fee type in your request.
+• We recommend that you also include at least one transaction fee type in your request, for example, PaymentFee.
 All undefined transaction fees are booked to your platform's liable balance account.

-split.item[ITEM_NUMBER].account Account that will receive (or be charged) the split.
+split.item[ITEM_NUMBER].account Conditionally required The account that will receive (or be charged) the split.
 This is the balanceAccountID of one of your user's balance accounts or your own liable account.
-You do not need to specify this field when the split.item[ITEM_NUMBER].type is Commission. split.item1.account=BA00000000000000000000001

-split.item[ITEM_NUMBER].reference The reference for that specific transaction split, which is returned in our reporting.
-Required if the split.item[ITEM_NUMBER].type is BalanceAccount. split.item1.reference=reference_split_1
+split.item[ITEM_NUMBER].reference Conditionally required The reference for that specific transaction split, which is returned in our reporting.
+We strongly recommend that you always include a reference for the split item.

-split.item[ITEM_NUMBER].description The description for that specific transaction split, which is returned in our reporting. split.item1.description=description_split_1
+split.item[ITEM_NUMBER].description The description of that specific transaction split, which is returned in our reporting.

-There are two ways to pass data elements in the SaleToAcquirerData field of your request:
+There are two ways to pass data in the SaleToAcquirerData field of your request:

-• Option 1: as form-encoded key-value pairs (using & as a separator).
+• Option 1: as a string of form-encoded key-value pairs (using & as a separator).

 • Option 2: as a JSON object converted to a Base64-encoded string.

-The format you choose in your request is the format that will be returned in the AdditionalResponse.
-To always receive the AdditionalResponse in the same format, contact our Support Team.
+The format you use in your request is the format that will be returned in the AdditionalResponse.
+To always receive the AdditionalResponse in a specific format, contact our Support Team.

 Parameter Required Description